Methodology

 The overall score

-The overall health score on the cover of every Prism report is a weighted average of the seven dimensions below.
-Site Health and Google Business Profile carry the most weight because they're the two strongest predictors of whether the business shows up when a customer searches.
+The overall health score on the cover of every Prism report is built in two steps.
+First, a weighted average of the blended dimensions below — Website Health carries the most weight because it's the strongest single predictor of whether the business shows up when a customer searches.

 DimensionWeight